kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 Controller suspends the Job corresponding to the workload and puts into the ClusterQueue's `inadmissibleWorkloads` list.
 The timeout is enforced only when `waitForPodsReady` is enabled.

+### Timeout on reaching the Admitted condition
+We introduce a timeout, defined in the `waitForPodsReady.waitForAdmissionChecks` field, on reaching the `Admitted` condition since the job has reserved quota (condition `QuotaReserevd`).
+When the timeout is exceeded workload gets requeued with a backoff time, configured in `.requeueingStrategy` field.
+If the timeout is exceeded multiple times with respect to `.requeueingStrategy` field.
+Workloads get evicted by deactivation.
+The timeout is configured per AdmissionCheck.

 ### Test Plan